klepas/fuckyouimaplatypus-site/index.md

 ## PlatypusCon^H^H^HCamp 2017

 The Platypus Initiative is happy to announce that PlatypusCon^H^H^HCamp is on once more, on the 22nd-24th September (no, you don't have to camp).
-We're working on lining up another epic day of hands-on conference-style events and an epic night of festivities.
+We're working on lining up another epic day of our signature hands-on conference-style events and an epic night of festivities.

 Grab your [>>tickets HERE<<](https://www.eventbrite.com.au/e/platypusconhhhcamp-tickets-33611303313)